Welcome to Acupuncture That Works, a very different kind of Acupuncturist now open in Chester.

 The word Acupuncture has latin roots.
 The latin ‘acus’ means a needle ‘acupuncture’ ‘to puncture with a needle‘.
 Acupuncture involves the insertion of very fine needles, usually no thicker than a human hair, into the body to stimulate acu-points along the channels, or as they are sometimes known, the meridians.
 These channels or meridians are the Lung Channel, Large Intestine Channel, Stomach Channel, Spleen Channel, Heart Channel, Small Intestine Channel, Bladder Channel, Kidney Channel, Pericardium Channel, Sanjiao Channel, Gallbladder Channel, Liver Channel, Du Channel and the Ren Channel.

-Treating patients with Acupuncture aims to remove blockages in the flow of qi by diffusing lactic acid and carbon monoxide that accumulate in muscle tissue and can cause stiffness.
+Acupuncture aims to remove blockages in the flow of qi by diffusing lactic acid and carbon monoxide that accumulate in muscle tissue and can cause stiffness.
 It can also create abnormal pressure on nerves, lymph nodes and the blood vessels which often manifest in adversely affecting the function of the skeletal system and internal organs.

 Why use Acupuncture?